Angie's List!

 Take Advantage of Energy Efficiency Tax Credits

 In 2005, the United States Energy Policy Act designated energy tax credits for homes that met the standard.
 Homes built with SIPs are in this category.
-Under the act the credit was $2000!
-Energy tax credits have changed with the Obama economic stimulus package, mostly for the better.

 Tax credits are designed to lessen the amount of taxes a homeowner owes, whereas deductions apply to the earned income that is subject to tax.